Get Help Today(877) 648-4288

 - If it may benefit the conversation, mention how their behavior has had a personal and hurtful impact.

-- Don’t get sidetracked with speculation, judgement, or an explanation for why.
+- Don’t get sidetracked with speculation, judgement, or excuses.
 Stay focused on the main point.

-- Maintain a two-way conversation so that they do not feel cornered or get defensive.
-It’s recommended to use open ended questions.
+- Maintain an open conversation so that they do not feel cornered or get defensive.
+It’s recommended to use open-ended questions rather than yes or no questions.

 - If the person denies there is a problem and no progress is made, try to get them to agree to have another conversation in the future.

 What To Do If A Parent Refuses Help For Alcoholism

 If a parent denies having a problem with alcohol or refuses help, unfortunately, there will not be many options at that moment.
 It may help to reach out to friends and other family members for support in talking to them about seeking help.
 Another option is to seek out the services of a professional interventionist to help a parent examine their relationship with alcohol.
 Additionally, many resources and support groups exist that are dedicated to helping family members of alcoholics.